Tame nodal stacky curves: Nodal stacky curves

 \begin{proposition} For the action of $\mathbb Z/2$ on $\mu_n$ determined by conjugation, we have

 \end{proposition}

 \begin{proof} This follows from Proposition \ref{group coho}. \end{proof}

-\begin{proposition} The integer $m$ is well-defined up to $1+a$, is in the kernel of multiplication by $1-a$, determines an element of $\coh^2(\mathbb Z/2,\mu_n)$, and determines the extension class of $[G]$.
+\begin{proposition} The integer $m$ is well-defined up to addition by $1+a$, is in the kernel of multiplication by $1-a$, and determines the extension class of $[G]$.
 Moreover, the extension is trivial if and only if $d_+|m$. \end{proposition}

 \begin{proof} Since $\sigma^2$ is fixed by conjugation, and conjugation acts as multiplication by $a$, we see that $m$ is in the kernel of multiplication by $1-a$ in $\mu_n$, and is well-defined up to $(1+a)\mu_n$.
 Hence it determines a class in $\coh^2(\mathbb Z/2,\mu_n)$, and this class corresponds precisely to $[G]$.
 To see the last statement, simply observe that the trivial extensions correspond to